a16z/cicada/README.md

 The construction described above provides tally privacy –– the time-lock puzzle property keeps the tally private for the time paramter $\mathcal{T}$.
 However, each individual ballot is also a time-lock puzzle, encrypted under the same public parameters.
-This means that just as the tally can be decrypted (by sequential squaring and brute-forcing the secret), so can an individual ballot.
+This means that just as the tally can be decrypted (by sequential squaring and brute-forcing the secret), so can each individual ballot.

-This may not be desirable; while we are satisfied with *temporary* ballot privacy, we may want *indefinite* ballot privacy.
+For some elections this may not be desirable; while we are satisfied with *temporary* tally privacy, we may want *indefinite* ballot privacy.
-To accomplish this, we can combine the homomorphic time-lock puzzle scheme with an anonymity protocol, instantiated by zero-knowledge set membership proofs.
+To accomplish this, we can combine the homomorphic time-lock puzzle scheme with an anonymous voter eligibility protocol, instantiated by zero-knowledge set membership proofs.
 This way, even if a ballot is decrypted, all it would reveal is that _someone_ voted that way –– which is already known from the tally.

 We provide an example contract using [Semaphore](https://semaphore.appliedzkp.org/) for anonymity, but you can plug in your ZK set membership solution of choice.